jasonfigueroa/journal/README.md

 *Note: This uses the publishconf.py file to generate the output*

-Push all of the contents found in the directory called **output** to github pages
+Push all of the contents found in the directory called **output** to GitHub Pages